ElSnoMan/esports-automation/README.md

 ## Test Automation U

-- Scaling Tests with Docker: checkout the `demo/scaling-with-docker` branch
+- Scaling Tests with Docker
+    - checkout the `demo/scaling-with-docker` branch

 ## Running the tests